There are no products in your shopping cart.

-Cervical screening (smear tests) and colposcopy appointments across the UK are being postponed because of coronavirus (COVID-19).
+Some cervical screening (smear tests) and colposcopy appointments across the UK may be postponed because of coronavirus (COVID-19).
 On this page, we explain what is happening where you live and what it might mean for you.

 Can’t see what you need?
-You might find answers in on our FAQ page >
+You might find answers on our FAQ page >

 Routine cervical screenings are the appointments that are most likely to have been postponed.
 A routine cervical screening appointment is one that you have been invited to as a standard check up.
 For example, it may be your first cervical screening or it may be 3 or 5 years after your last clear result.

 All of these decisions are being made with your individual situation and risk in mind, with the aim of keeping you and health workers as protected and well as possible.